event-driven-io/Pongo/src/docs/index.md

       text: Getting Started
       link: /getting-started
     - theme: alt
-      text: API Docs
-      link: /api-docs
-    - theme: alt
       text: 🧑‍💻 Join Discord Server
       link: https://discord.gg/fTpqUTMmVa

 features:
+  - title: Keep your data consistent
+    details: Don't be afraid of getting inconsistent state
   - title: DevExperience as prime goal
     details: Reduce the boilerplate, and focus on delivery with accessible tooling
-  - title: Gain insights from your data
-    details: Unleash the power of your data with Event Sourcing capabilities
-  - title: All patterns in one place
+  - title: Known experience, new capabilities
-    details: Use Decider, Workflow and other event-driven best practices seamlessly
+    details: Keep your muscle memory, but get new tricks and TypeScript superpowers
 ---